GenoTechies/sl_covid19_location_marker/README.md

 # SL_Covid19_location_marker
  The Application configired to show the condinated location collected from Mapbox GL JS Geocoder

- The javascript and HTML used to code inteded outcome of Covid19 infects based on the location or district they were reported in the Sri Lankan context.
+ The javascript and HTML used to code inteded outcome of disply Covid19 infects based on the location or district they were reported in the Sri Lankan context.

 Criedits :https://github.com/sanderdebr/visited-places-api